thoughtful-web/settings-page-wp/docs/roadmap.md

 6. Consider implementing a File field.
 7. Check this plugin to see if we can scope admin-only actions within action hooks to minimize its impact on site performance.
 Currently known supported action hook is 'wp_loaded'.
 8. Consider adding support to the Color field for rgb and rgba color formats.
-9. Allow data_arg HTML attribute arguments to receive an array that maps different attributes to different choices.
+9. Consider allowing data_arg HTML attribute arguments to receive an array that maps different attributes to different 'choices'.

 [Back to top](#roadmap)